mike-hewitson/weather-10/README.md

 ### Start with services

-Copy the travis config, and connect repo to travis
+Copy the travis config, and connect repo to travis and deploying to heroku Add dependencies
-Add dependencies
 Copy in environment contents
 Get data logging names spaces and tests working
+Run each of the two data loggers (to test and to set up some data)

 Setup data access services, and tests for them

-Setup travis and heroku to get this all running automatically Run each of the three data loggers (to test and to set up some data) Edit services file with one endpoint and formats.
+Edit services file with one endpoint and formats.
 Get this working.
 Do the rest of the services